SuperMechaCow/drunkerbot/README.md

 ## Discord Bot

-Use `!db help` to get a list of commands DrunkerBot has.
+Use `!#help` to get a list of commands DrunkerBot has.
 Using these commands, users can designate themselves as a host for a DrunkerBox livestream and provide others with information on it.

 ## DrunkerBox API